ph142-ucb/sp20/syllabus.md

 The section will be used to explore course concepts, practice R programming skills, review key points from lecture, and provide some practice with exam-type questions.
 Some sections will also include review of published articles that make use of concepts discussed in class.

-Lab participation will be graded based on submission of the weekly lab by the end of your assigned lab section. **Attendance will not be taken**, but valuable material will be covered and GSIs will provide assistance on the lab during section, so we recommend showing up.”
+Lab participation will be graded based on submission of the weekly lab by the end of your assigned lab section. **Attendance will not be taken**, but valuable material will be covered and GSIs will provide assistance on the lab during section, so we recommend showing up.

 Unless you have a conflict in a particular week and have discussed a switch with your GSI, you must attend the section in which you are registered as the lab rooms are small and cannot accommodate switching.